jacobjoaquin/csd/_doc_source/source/amen_tutorial.rst

 Algorithmic Flair
 =================

-*"All right?
-There's my flair!
-Okay?
-And this is me expressing myself, okay?"* - Joanna, Office Space [#officespace]_

 For the last drum pattern of this tutorial, we're going to create one that has a bit of an algorithmic flair for randomly generating kicks, snares, and hats.
 For this pattern, we're going to use the